 Yes.
 Certain health conditions may hinder you from getting sedation.
 People who have cardiac problems, diabetes, respiratory diseases, hypertension will need clearance from the doctor before sedation is given.

 Dental sedation can help you relax on the dental chair.
-Contact us or visit Beddington Dental if you want to learn more about sedation dentistry in Calgary.
+Contact us or visit Beddington Dental if you want to learn more about sedation dentistry in NW Calgary.